This topic was updated after 2.0.2 MFTF release.

 MAGENTO_BASE_URLmust contain a domain name of the Magento instance that will be tested.
 Example:

-MAGENTO_BACKEND_NAMEmust contain a relative pass of the Admin area.
+MAGENTO_BACKEND_NAMEmust contain the relative path to the Admin area.
 Example:

 MAGENTO_ADMIN_USERNAMEmust contain the username required for authorization in the Admin area.
 Example: